derlehner/DT_Platform_Comparison/README.md

 - MQTT
 - AMQP
 - HTTPS
-This means that none of the defined automation protocols is supported.
+This means that none of the defined automation protocols is supported, resulting in the requirement Automation Protocols being not fulfilled.
 ### Security
 Data security is provided for all considered tools.
 - For sending data to the platform: https://github.com/Azure/azure-iot-protocol-gateway/blob/master/docs/DeveloperGuide.md https://docs.microsoft.com/en-us/security/benchmark/azure/baselines/iot-hub-security-baseline